 The RS-485 interface is popular because of its robustness; the use of differential signaling effectively rejects common-mode noise on the bus.
 To make the communication work, the transceiver and receiver have to match the pins: A to A and B to B. In some RS-485 applications, however, the bus polarity information might not be available on the receiver ends or the polarity could be mistaken.

-Auto-polarity RS-485 transceivers like TI’s SN65HVD888 can detect the bus polarity automatically so that the two bus wires can be connected during installation either way.
-For example, A pin of the device can be connected to any one of the two bus wires and B pin can be connected to the other wire.
-This saves cost and makes the system more reliable.
-This feature could be beneficial for the systems with high installation rate, such as IP camera, E-meter, air conditioning and lighting.
-In the event that the RS485 connection is installed backwards, the device can self-correct the polarity, instead of requiring an installation team to re-visit the site and correct the error.
+Auto-polarity RS-485 transceivers like the SN65HVD888 and THVD1505 can detect the bus polarity automatically so that the two bus wires can be connected during installation either way.
+For example, the A pin of the device can be connected to any one of the two bus wires and B pin can be connected to the other wire.
+Using this configuration reduces costs and helps increase system reliability.
+The bus polarity feature could be beneficial for systems with high installation rates, such as IP cameras, E-meter, air conditioning and lighting.
+In the event that the RS-485 connection is installed backwards, the device can self correct the polarity instead of requiring an installation team to revisit the site and correct the error.

 The mechanism of auto-polarity detection relies on generating enough voltage difference on the idle bus in the system using bias resistors, RFS and RT2, shown in Figure 1.

 Figure 1: Auto-polarity RS-485 bus network

 Because designing this bias (fail-safe) network is sometimes not as straightforward as it looks, in this post I’ll apply two equations to make the calculations.
 After the resistor values are fixed, I will show the network’s impact on the loading condition of the system.